-This notice was written for easy readability.
+This letter is a brief and broad summary and is written for easy readability.
 In all cases, the official Plan documents govern and are the final authority on Plan terms.
 If there are any discrepancies between the information in this letter, Plan documents will control.
 AT&T reserves the right to terminate, modify, or amend any and all benefit plans at any time and for any reason.
 Nothing in this document should be construed as conferring a lifetime right to benefits or any particular level of benefits.